-Please see PNWU's Student Health Care Coverage policy.
+Please see PNWU's Student Health Care Coverage policy on the PNWU Health and Wellness webpage.
 All students must have health insurance at the time of matriculation and maintain coverage throughout the program.
 The plan and carrier are the student's choice.
 A copy of the insurance coverage details/card should be uploaded to Exxat (see instructions in Exxat) for sites to access and should be updated by July 1, as coverage changes, or annually as the coverage/card renews.
 The student is responsible for paying all medical and emergency services, even when off campus at clinical education sites.